sp80808/DragonsHoard/FUTURE_PLANS.md

 3.  **Black Market:**
     - A rare chance (5%) for a "Black Market" tab to appear, selling "Illegal" items (extremely powerful but with debuffs, e.g., "Gain 5000 Gold but lose 50% max HP").

-# Future Feature: Cascade Mastery
+# Future Feature: Cascade Mastery & Extension

 ## Overview
 An upgrade tree dedicated specifically to the Auto-Cascade mechanic, allowing players to lean into a "Chain Reaction" playstyle.